 If you don’t even want to engage with the whole thing—if my “let’s jam!” feels like an invitation that’s unwise for you to accept, then I respect that, and I’m glad you’ve got that clarity.
 Feel free to keep reading, or not.
 Feel free to let me know, or not.

 It seems to me that: through taking each other’s perspectives and sharing our own, we can come to see more about all of this than we possibly could alone.
 Two eyes looking in the same direction out of the same face each see a slightly different world, but rather than arguing about which is right, the bodymind system leverages those differences to form depth perception.
 Likewise, my viewpoint and your viewpoint can combine into a clearer deeper vantage point—if we know how to do it.
-If we don’t, we may find we can’t even really converse while each clearly staying in touch with what we ourselves know.
+If we don’t, we may find we can’t even really converse at all while still each staying fully in touch with what we ourselves know.

 It seems to me that: we’re each seeing something about how this process of combining perspectives and building trust works, and nobody is seeing everything.
 I don’t need to see what you see, for any absolute reason (though it may be intriguing or relevant to something I care about) but if I want to build trust with you, then that process will necessarily involve seeing something of what you see (and vice versa).
 We each have a sense of how trust-building works, and my sense of how trust-building works says that for a given pair or group, the process that works will be whatever satisfies the “how it must work” sense for everybody involved.
 This isn’t a static sense though: it can and will evolve as part of the process, as far as I can tell.